troublelord/Spaceship-Fighter/README.md

 # Spaceship-Fighter

-use arrow keys to navigate
+Use arrow keys to navigate

-press escape key or close the window to exit the game
+Press escape key or close the window to exit the game